Our Creator is at rest, so we can be too

 Dead to sin, alive to God (Rom.
 6:1-14)

-In fact, Paul must respond to some who doubt, or scorn, the good news he has announced because they cannot believe or do not want to rely on God’s amazing grace.
+In fact, Paul begins by responding to some who doubt, or scorn, the good news he has announced—people who can’t believe, or don’t want to rely on God’s amazing grace.
+And he does so by answering two questions (vv.
+1 and 15).

 Obviously, Jesus doesn’t die to sinning because he never sinned.
 But when he dies, he so fully exhausts what sin and condemnation and death can do to sinners, that he’s died to anything more it can do to him.
 He’s died to the dominion of sin.
+Sin used to reign, but now, grace does.[i]

 This is important for us because we’ve been united with Christ in ‘a death like his’ (v.
 5).
 Sin can’t do anything more to him.
 So, it follows that it can’t do anything more to us either!
-But how can this be?
-Sin—as we see what it offers, and feel its tug, still seems to have plenty of influence on us.
+In particular, it can’t keep us from coming to the Father.

 It certainly doesn’t mean we have no temptations, no inner tendencies to do wrong, no failures.
 But God’s purpose is to disable our propensity to sinning (v.
 6).
 Paul calls it ‘our body of sin…being brought to nothing’.
-We’ve been joined to Christ’s crucifixion specifically to bring this slavery to an end[iv].
+We’ve been joined to Christ’s crucifixion specifically to bring this slavery to an end[viii].

 It helps if we think about the opposite of this.
 Consider the effect that personal failures have on our will to please God.
 Satan accuses us continually.
 He knows the effectiveness of guilt to keep us from doing good.
 Think of the sapping of energy when our conscience tells us we are compromised and contaminated.
 What can we do to lift our game?

-But then, if Christ has stood, or hung, where we compromised and soiled sinners belong, and been raised from the dead, he can rightly call us righteous.
-And if we, united with him, have been through death and resurrection, we, with him, can live with a clear conscience.[vii]
-And someone who has been cleansed like this wants to stay that way and please his or her wonderful Benefactor.
+Someone who has been cleansed like this wants to stay that way and please his or her wonderful Benefactor.
 We don’t work towards getting a clear conscience.
 We start with one.
-And while we look to Christ and not to ourselves, we remain with one.
+And while we look to Christ and not to ourselves, we remain with one.[x]

-He rises to live to God.
-Of course, he has always lived to God, but we couldn’t share in that—as though we could merely copy his example.
-He’s living to God now after bearing our sins.
-He’s been where we were before God—condemned and under sin’s dominion.
-And now he’s alive to God.
+Of course, he has always lived to God—eternally, but we couldn’t share in that.
+But he’s entered our world.
+He’s been where we were before God—forsaken.
+And he has been raised up to live with God.
 Death has lost its power over him.

-And we can be sure that if we are included in what he has done by dying for us, we will most certainly will share in being physically raised from the dead as he was (v.
+And we can be sure that if we are included in what he has done by dying for us, we will most certainly share in being physically raised from the dead as he was (v.
 5).

 So much for death being in charge of history!
-Sin, and condemnation, and the threat of death crippled our living (as Paul has shown in his previous section[xii]).
+Sin, and condemnation, and the threat of death crippled our living (as Paul has shown in his previous section[xvi]).
 But not now!
 We’re ready to live.

-We must say no—over and over again— to temptations we used to give way to.
+Second, we must say no—over and over again— to temptations we used to give way to.
 Problems don’t go away by meditating, or just knowing things.
 Sometimes we just have to say ‘No!’
 We should tell sin that it’s not in charge.
 There’s no negotiation here.
 No hesitation.
 We might be surprised how powerful our ‘No’ is!
 It’s backed by all that Christ has won for us.

-And we must say ‘Yes’ to God and his will—over and over again—to exercise the new freedom we’ve received.
+And third, we must say ‘Yes’ to God and his will—over and over again—to exercise the new freedom we’ve received.
 We’re not meant to be overfed consumers.
 This new life is built for action.
 We used to be the living dead!
 But we’re alive to God now.

-A sceptics question has yielded a rich feast.
+And just in case we’ve forgotten, Paul reminds us that law is no longer in charge—to either condemn us or to congratulate us!
+But grace is in charge.
+And this reign of grace both commands and enables us to live to God.
+And our humble beginnings are a delight to our heavenly Father.
+A sceptics question has yielded a rich feast!
 Next time, we’ll look at a second objection people have raised about the reign of God’s grace.
-And we’ll learn how to live as God’s joyful slaves!
+And we’ll learn how to live as God’s joyful slaves.

 [ii] Luke 22:53